Raylo Group Limited Research Update

 Despite the working capital intensity and profit lag, I like the rental business model.
 From a consumer perspective there’s no big cash outlay, payments are regular and don’t change during the contract life, there are simple return and upgrade options, and the rental firm looks after the second or third lives of the device.
 It all fits perfectly within the Circular Economy ethos.
 Raylo embarked on this mission in 2018 and have been developing their capabilities since.
 In addition to offering their rentals direct-to-consumer, RayloPay was launched in 2021 which I think, allows their platform to operate in a B2B2C model.
 Why spend your own marketing dollars when you can spend someone else’s?

 Just a few other points of order.
 First, recall that in the last filing, revenue dropped due to recognising income directly from consumer agreements rather than from selling off the receivables.
-Second, I am assuming that income from RayloPay has prompted a change in the subscriber metrics meaning the KPI probably makes more sense at the holding company rather the operating company level.
+Second, I am assuming that income from RayloPay has prompted a change in the subscriber metrics meaning the KPI probably makes more sense at the holding company rather than the operating company level.
 There are few other consumer focused technology rental companies operating with any scale which makes comparisons difficult.
 However, at £30.4m in annually recurring revenue (ARR) it feels like they’re pushing beyond start-up curiosity into scale-up territory.

 Performance